Welcome to the XSplit Workshop. A feature series where we provide tips to help you get the most out of your broadcast.

 Setting a low value for the silence period is useful for those who want to eliminate background noise quickly.
 Perhaps you had to set a high threshold level due to level of background noise and you want to speak directly into the mic and then cut out the background noise when you’ve finished speaking.
 Setting a high value for the silence period is useful for those who do not want their audio to be cut too quickly.
 An example of this is a user who likes to take brief pauses while they speak.
 If this user set the silence period too low, their audio could seem choppy or disjointed due to the constant muting and un-muting of the microphone.

 That does it for the Silence Detection tutorial.
 We recommend users experiment with their silence detection settings until they find the perfect settings.
-If you have any further issues with silence detection after reading this tutorial please post in our support forums.
+If you have any further issues with silence detection after reading this tutorial, please write our support team at xsplit.com/support.